 Given the large nationwide and worldwide audience that online sites have, sellers, know they can get a lot of eyes on items they’re listing.
 And then, consequently, a greater chance of selling those items for the price they want.

 As such, there’s a pretty good selection of used photography equipment available for sale on eBay, Craigslist, etc. Such sites also make it easy for you to browse through general photography categories or search directly for specific pieces.
+Before you buy a camera from someone, be sure to ask them how worn the shutter on the DSLR is, if the camera has ever had any technical issues, and if they ever got it professionally serviced.

 If there’s a certain kind of camera or other equipment you’re looking for, see if you can get the inside track with a professional.
 While a photographer might not have the exact pieces you want right there, they could know others who might.
 Just by reaching out, you can form helpful connections who could help keep an eye out for you.